baffoon/ctf-journal/README.md

 ## Introduction

 Currently, this is an empty repository.
-It is yet to come.
+It has yet to come.